GaloisInc/saw-script/doc/manual/manual.md

 rewrite : Simpset -> Term -> Term
 ~~~~

-To make this more concrete, we can now look at how the rewriting example
+To make this more concrete, we examine how the rewriting example
 sketched above, to convert multiplication into shift, can work in
 practice.
-We'll simplify everything with `cryptol_ss` as we go along so
+We simplify everything with `cryptol_ss` as we go along so
 that the `Term`s don't get too cluttered.
-First, let's declare the term
+First, we declare the term
 to be transformed:

 ~~~~